What is a DegreeWorks degree audit?

 The Registrar’s Office may not be aware of the concentration you are planning to complete.
 Have your advisor/department head contact the Registrar’s Office.

+- Dual Degree (AB + BS) – If you have a dual degree (AB + BS) on your record, you will see “Dual Degree= Yes” in your degree audit header.
+You can only view one degree at a time in a single window.
 Look at the degree information next to your name at the top of the screen.
 You’ll notice that the degree box has a drop-down arrow.
 Use this to select your second degree.
-Once you select on this, an audit with the additional degree and major will display.
+Once you select it, an audit with the additional degree and major will display.

 I’m a double major, but only one appears on the audit.